apache/camel-website/content/blog/2022/09/camel-quarkus-release-2.12.0/index.md

 ## New extensions

 There is one new extension in the 2.12.0 release.
-The long awaited and highly requested [CXF SOAP](/camel-quarkus/2.12.x/reference/extensions/cxf-soap.html) extension is now avilable for both JVM and native modes.
+The long awaited and highly requested CXF SOAP extension is now available for both JVM and native modes.

 ## JVM mode testing improvements